 We lift our hands and hearts in deep appreciation and gratitude to all of the sponsors, the government of B.C. and Lookout Emergency Aid Society.
 Without the valuable support, the woodworking program could not have developed at the rate that it has.
 With their support, Amazing Tutors Children's Foundation was able to set up a community garden in their Parkway Shelter's courtyard.
 Parkway Shelter is a low-barrier, shelter for homeless adults and operates in conjunction with The Front Room, a 24 hour drop-in resource center.
 It is operated in partnership with and funded by BC Housing.

 The Amazing Tutors Children's Foundation was blessed with the opportunity to help them develop a woodworking program which focuses on acquiring skills, building confidence, developing life skills, financial responsibility, and community while developing greater connection with nature.
+We wanted to inspire fresh thinking that creates economic opportunity, social equality and environmental well-being.
 We were fortunate to receive pallet and recycled wood from Fraser Valley Equipment Ltd., Home Depot, Chinna and Sons Contractors, Signarama, and local arborists, framers and neighbors in Newton.
 Potters contributed some plants and vegetables.
 We provided all the materials and power tools to build, paint, and stain West Coast rustic, outdoor furniture.
 Working together, we launched a ground breaking community garden and a unique "Do-it-together woodworking program" featuring recycled, reclaimed, repurposed, thrifted and upcycled supplies and items.
 This program used various economic sustainable strategies for employing existing resources optimally so that a responsible and beneficial balance can be achieved over the longer term.
 In addition, we offered the opportunity for Lookout clients to build skills and valuable experience that can be used for resumes when re-entering the workforce.
 For vulnerable population served by Lookout, many of the same challenges that cause homelessness (physical, or mental illnesses, substance use, disabilities) reap havoc on a person's self esteem and their ability to even imagine stability in their lives such as maintaining a job.

 This program is structured similar to a high school woodworking program and utilizes real-world learning experiences to help program participants acquire carpentry skills, develop entrepreneurial thinking, practical money management skills and a drive to make a difference.
 They set and achieve goals, work in teams, engage in community therapy, acquire confidence and develop practical life skills.
 When program participants volunteer their time, they discover the beauty and impact of giving back.
 Essentially, the program provides a dynamic experiential learning environment to help program participants be part of a caring, giving and supportive community.
 They learn about tools and safety rules, acquire carpentry skills, build confidence, develop life skills, receive professional counselling, and financial responsibility by exploring the real world of social enterprises and business ventures.
 This program is designed to help them prosper, provide an opportunity to fulfill their potential, and to give them a sense of hope for the future.
 This ensures that they are developing skills that will be useful and they can look forward to opportunities that will help them to develop the capacity in their lives to move forward out of poverty.